alisw/alisw.github.io/infrastructure-pr-testing.markdown

 ## Adding a package to be tested

-Each checker deployed on Aurora can test multiple packages.
+Each checker deployed on Nomad can test multiple packages.
 These are declared as `*.env` files [in a subdirectory of ali-bot](https://github.com/alisw/ali-bot/tree/master/ci/repo-config), following the pattern:

 ```
 ali-bot/ci/repo-config/<mesos role>/<container>/<short name>.env